BIOL 1010 Introduction to Biology I 3 Credits

 Co-requisite(s): BIOL 2260L

-BIOL 2260L Foundations of Microbiology La 1 Credit
+BIOL 2260L Foundations of Microbiology Laboratory 1 Credit

 Select laboratory exercises will provide training in the basic laboratory techniques for culture and identification of microbes.
 Laboratory Fee.